Resident News Briefs

 If you would like to receive News Updates via E-mail, please provide your e-mail address* to the Town Clerk, Laura Aldrich.

-- The repaving of A1A from just outside the south border of the Town to just above County Road 510 is began in June 2020, and is anticipated to be completed in the Fall of 2021.
-It will include widening the bike lanes and a lowered speed limit to 45 (from 50 mph) south of John's Island upon completion.
+- The repaving of A1A from just outside the south border of the Town to just above County Road 510 is began in June 2020, and is anticipated to be completed on time in the Summer of 2021.
+It includes widening the bike lanes and a lowered speed limit to 45 (from 50 mph) south of John's Island upon completion, which is temporarily lowered to 35 mph throughout Town.
 Click here for more details.

 - Short-Term Rentals are regulated by the Town to ensure compliance with safety regulations.
 Please find detailed information about this on the Doing Business page.